rbagrin/Zelt-Mobile-Test/README.md

 ## Brief
 1. Create a Mobile app where you can see the list of superheroes that you can retrieve by calling the backend API we have provided (more details below).
-2. The home page should display the list of superheroes and should provide links to each superhero's own page.
+2. The home page should display the list of superheroes.
-3. You should be able also to add/delete superheroes.
+3. You should be able also to add superheroes.
 4. All the pages that you are creating should be protected login protected (except the login page) meaning you can access those only if you are logged in.
+5. (Optional) The list of superheroes should provide links to each of the superhero's page.
+6. (Optional) Delete superhero action.

 ## Backend description
 ### Entities